igloo-project/igloo-doc/source/usage/howtos/UI-Redirecting.md

 Redirection is mainly done through exceptions.
 These come in various flavors, depending on your redirection target.

-Please note that `IPageLinkGenerator`s (see [UI-Links](UI-Links.html)) offer methods for easily generating the exception of your choice.
+Please note that `IPageLinkGenerator`s (see {ref}`UI-Links <ui-links>`) offer methods for easily generating the exception of your choice.
 This is the recommended way of redirecting.

 Here are the main exception types: